The-going/evlproject/content/core/user-api/clock/_index.md

 - -EFAULT if _timeout_ points to invalid memory.

-- -EINTR if the call was interrupted by an inband signal, or forcibly unblocked by the EVL core.
+- -EINTR if the call was interrupted by an in-band signal, or forcibly unblocked by the EVL core.

 ---